KeithSloan/OpenSCAD_Alt_Import/README.md

 ### NOTICES

-Functions such as PrismaticToroid require facilities in FreeCAD version 0.20 of Part
+Functions such as PrismaticToroid require facilities in the FreeCAD version 0.20 of Part

 ### Installation